-The interconnection cables between the onshore substation and the POI will consist of up to three 345-kV cable circuits.
-Each cable circuit will be comprised of three single-core XLPE solid dielectric cables.
-Each dielectric cable will be approximately 5.9 in (150 mm) in outer diameter.
+The interconnection cables between the onshore substation and the Hampton Road substation will consist of two 345-kV cable circuits.
+Each cable circuit will comprise three single-core XLPE solid dielectric cables.
+Each dielectric cable will be approximately 5.26 in (134 mm) in outer diameter.
 Figure E-3.2-3 provides a cross-section of the single-core interconnection cable.
-Up to two separate fiber optic cables per circuit will be used for communication and monitoring and will be installed alongside the interconnection cables.
+At a minimum, two separate fiber optic cables will be used for communication and monitoring and will be installed alongside the interconnection cables.

-The interconnection cables will be housed in either one common or two to three separate concrete duct banks or a concrete culvert, which will be buried to a minimum target depth of 3 ft (0.9 m).
-The configuration of the nine interconnection cables and up to two fiber optic cables per circuit within the duct banks or culvert may vary along the installation corridor.
+The interconnection cables will be housed in either one common or two separate concrete duct banks, which will be buried to a minimum target depth of 3 ft (0.9 m).
+The configuration of the six interconnection cables and at least two fiber optic cables within the duct banks may vary along the installation corridor.
 Duct bank configurations will be similar to those for the onshore export cables, depicted in Exhibit 5: Design Drawings).
-Each of the concrete duct banks will be approximately 3 feet (0.9 m) high by 6 ft (1.8 m).
+Each of the concrete duct banks will be approximately 3 feet (0.9 m) high by 5 ft (1.5 m).
 In certain areas, there may be a separation between duct banks due to site conditions and spacing constraints.
-Joint pits (manholes)/temporary pull-in pits will be located approximately every 1,500 to 5,000 ft (457 to 1,524 m) along the interconnection cable corridor to provide access to the cables.
+Joint pits (manholes)/temporary pull-in pits will be located approximately every 1,250 to 5,000 ft (381 to 1,524 m) along the interconnection cable corridor to provide access to the cables.
 The actual length between joint pits will vary due to site-specific and cable installation constraints.
 Final jointing pit locations will be provided in the EM&CP.